 By: Jessica Galbraith

-Jessica is a full-time writer and author of the travel blog The Fly Away American.
-She spends her free-time working on her online reputation through social media and networking.
+Jessica Galbraith is a writer and author of the travel blog The Fly Away American.
+You can connect with her on Twitter at @flyawayamerican.